kroxylicious/kroxylicious.github.io/quickstarts/deploy.markdown

 Kroxylicious is configured with YAML.
 An example configuration file can be found in the `config/` directory of the extracted Kroxylicious folder, which you can either modify or use as reference for creating your own configuration file.

-From the configuration file you can specify how Kroxylicious presents each Kafka broker to the Kafka clients, where Kroxylicious will locate the Kafka cluster(s) to be proxied, and which filters Kroxylicious should use along with any configuration for those filters.
+From the configuration file you can specify how Kroxylicious presents each Apache Kafka® broker to clients, where Kroxylicious will locate the Apache Kafka® cluster(s) to be proxied, and which filters Kroxylicious should use along with any configuration for those filters.

+More information about configuring Kroxylicious can be found in the [documentation](https://kroxylicious.io/kroxylicious/).

 <br />